 Ideally e-bikes should be securely locked and stored somewhere they cannot be easily seen and taken by opportunist thieves.
 Yet, if the bike is in use, it can not be avoided being left in a public space once in a while.
 A place where it will be available for thieves.

 Using a high quality bike lock to securely attach the e-bike adds another formidable layer of protection that will prevent bike theft.
-Additionally, a loud bike alarm can act as an effective deterrent.
+Additionally, a loud bike alarm system can act as an effective deterrent.

 The solution to all bike theft-related problems